ashdavies/talks/2023/07/06/beyond-the-mockery.md

 ^ With a seam we can start testing.

+^ Why do we replace depenendices?

 ---

 # Testing: Dependencies
 ## Dependency Injection

+[.code-highlight: 1]

 ```kotlin
 val heater = NuclearFusionHeater() // Expensive!